danielakbank/Data-Science-and-AI-Projects-/README.md

 # Data Science and AI Projects
  This repository contains various projects focused on data science and artificial intelligence.
 Each project aims to solve different problems and implement diverse algorithms using data-driven techniques.
-The projects include sentiment analysis, image recognition, recommendation systems, and more.
-Shared datasets, scripts, and documentation are also provided to support the projects and facilitate collaboration.